DFHack/dfhack/Lua API.rst

 ================

 If a save directory contains a file called ``raw/init.lua``, it is automatically loaded and executed every time the save is loaded.
-It can also define the following functions to be called by dfhack:
+The same applies to any files called ``raw/init.d/*.lua``.
+Every such script can define the following functions to be called by dfhack:

 * ``function onStateChange(op) ... end``